Edmund Wyndham

-Sir Edmund Wyndham (1601 – 2 March 1681) was an Somerset landowner, and Member of Parliament on different occasions between 1625 and 1679.
+Sir Edmund Wyndham (1601 – 2 March 1681) was a Somerset landowner, and Member of Parliament on different occasions between 1625 and 1679.
 He supported the Parliamentary opposition to Charles I, until 1630, when his wife was appointed wet-nurse to the Prince of Wales.

 Thereafter, he was given a number of government pensions, and was expelled from the Long Parliament in 1641 as a monopolist.
 When the First English Civil War began in 1642, he was a prominent leader of the Royalists in the West Country, and appointed Commissioner of Array for Somerset.

 He served as governor of Bridgwater from 1643, until its surrender to Parliamentarian forces in July 1645.
 He was held in custody until 1649, when he escaped to join Charles II in exile, returning only after the 1660 Restoration.

 Although he was elected to the Cavalier Parliament in 1661, and appointed Knight Marshal in 1667, he failed to obtain what he considered adequate reimbursement for his losses in the civil war.